Taking mock driving tests

 Driving test routes

 The Driver and Vehicle Standards Agency does not publish driving test routes.
-So your driving instructor will use routes they’ve designed that contain similar types of roads.
+Your driving instructor will use routes they’ve designed that contain similar types of roads.
 You will not use an actual driving test route.

 Check you’re ready to pass